How Fast Do F1 Cars Go?

 People Also Ask About F1 Cars

-What is the top speed of a F1 car?
+What is the top speed of an F1 car?

 An F1 car can reach top speeds of around 233 mph, depending on the circuit and conditions.